 Information and uses of the .htaccess file

-This file is used to customize the configuration of directives and parameters defined in the hosting’s main configuration file.
-In other words, it allows website administrators to modify and control the web server configuration at the directory level.
-This is especially useful, as the server needs to read this file every time a request is made to the website.
+This file is used to customize the configuration of directives and parameters defined in the main hosting configuration file.
+In other words, it allows website administrators to modify and control the web server configuration at directory level.
+This is especially useful because the server needs to read this file every time a request is made to the website.

 To create a .htaccess file, you need to access the hosting via FTP.
-FTP is a service that allows you to access the files stored on the hosting, enabling you to download files, upload new ones, edit them, or, if necessary, delete them.
+FTP is a service that allows you to access the files stored in the hosting, which lets you download files, upload new files, edit them, or, if necessary, delete them.

 How to connect via FTP using webFTP.

-If you already have a .htaccess file in your hosting, you can use it to apply this configuration.
+If you already have a .htaccess file inside your hosting, you can use it to perform this configuration.

-Once you access your webFTP, you must go into your /web folder and create a "New file" called .htaccess.
-If you prefer, you can use the "Upload file" option, which allows you to use a file from your device.
-You can create a .htaccess file locally and upload it directly:
+Once you access your webFTP, you must enter your /web folder and create a "New file" called .htaccess.
+If you prefer, you can use the "Upload file" option, which will allow you to use a file from your device.
+You can create a .htaccess file and upload it directly:

 The content to add inside the .htaccess file is the following: